Rigid Surface Operator and Symbol Invariant of Partitions: Mismatch of the between dual theories

-According to Tables \ref{tsynu} and \ref{tsyno}, the contribution to symbol of a row is an invariant.
-The contribution to symbol of each row of partition will not change under the symbol preserving map, which means the contribution to symbol of a row is an invariant.
-So the longest row of two factors of a rigid surface operator would always the longest row on the two sides of the $S$-duality map.
-According to Propositions \ref{Pb}, \ref{Pc}, and \ref{Pd}, the first two rows of the $C_n$ partitions are pairwise rows, while the first row of the $B_n$ and $D_n$ theories are not pairwise rows.
-With these facts in mind, there are two choices to move the longest row from one factor of the surface operator to another factor for constructing a symbol preserving map.
-For the first one, the longest row moves from one factor of the \rso \, to another factor under the symbol preserving map, which will be studied in Sections \ref{di},\ref{cb}.
-For the second one, the longest row stays in the same partition under the symbol preserving map, which will be studied in Sections \ref{m2}.
-In the following sections we would illustrate these procedures in detail.
+According to Tables \ref{tsynu} and \ref{tsyno}, the contribution to the symbol of each row of a partition will not change under the symbol preserving map, which means the contribution to symbol of a row is an invariant.
+So the longest row of the two factors of a rigid surface operator will still be the longest row on the other side of the $S$-duality map.
+According to Propositions \ref{Pb}, \ref{Pc}, and \ref{Pd}, the first two rows of the $C_n$ partitions form a pairwise rows, while the first row of partitions in the $B_n$ and $D_n$ theories not belongs to a pairwise rows.
+With these facts in mind, there are two choices for the movements of the longest row in the second class of the symbol preserving maps ($S$-duality maps). \begin{enumerate} \item For the first choice, the longest row moves from one factor of the \rso \, to the other factor, which will be studied in Sections \ref{di}, \ref{cb}. \item For the second one, the longest row stays in the same factor, which will be studied in Sections \ref{m2}. \end{enumerate} These two choices correspond to two strategies to construct the $S$-duality maps.

-It should be pointed out that the maps between the \rso \,\, with the same symbol have been classified in \cite{Shou-sc}.
-We would find that there are one to one correspondence of these maps on the two side of the $S$-duality map, which will be illustrated in Section \ref{otooto}.
+The first class of the symbol maps which is the maps between the \rso \,\, have been classified in \cite{Shou-sc}.
+They are one to one correspondence on the two side of the $S$-duality map, which will be illustrated in Section \ref{otooto}.